 Gifted and Talented Enrichment (GATE)

 GATE, a program for academically gifted students, is provided for students who qualify from grades 4 through 8.
 Its purpose is to demonstrate the most effective and innovative concepts and techniques for appropriately meeting the extended and educational needs of academically gifted children.
 Admission is based on the total points earned within an identification matrix: intelligence quotient of 130 or above, consistently strong reading, math, and language arts scores on Terra Nova Standardized tests, a superior group IQ such as the Cognitive Skills Index, teacher recommendations, as well as a superior classroom profile of the student.
 The program places strong emphasis on the higher mental processes, which allow the students to develop their creativity and to practice the skills of problem solving.

 Creative Thinking Skills

-Knowing that our children will benefit from exposure to higher level thinking, a Creative Thinking Skills class is taught to all students in grades 1 through 3 by the Challenge Center teacher.
+Knowing that our children will benefit from exposure to higher level thinking, a Creative Thinking Skills class is taught to all students in grades K-8 by the Director of STEM.
 Complementing this program, critical thinking skills are integrated throughout our curriculum by the individual classroom teacher.
 Through differentiated instruction, we are able to meet the needs of our students and to support them in becoming analytical thinkers.